-Air Fryer Buffalo Chicken Tenders Salad Ingredients & Tips for Success
+Low FODMAP Air Fryer Buffalo Chicken Salad: Ingredients & Tips for Success

 Breading: I first coat the strips in tapioca flour and then with garlic-infused olive oil.
-Then, I dredge the strips in seasoned almond flour, which is considered okay for low FODMAP up to 1/2 cup per serving per Monash University’s Low FODMAP Diet App.
-We are just using 2/3 cup for four servings, so one serving contains well below the recommended amount for low FODMAP.
+Then, I dredge the strips in seasoned blanched almond flour, which is considered okay for low FODMAP up to ½ cup per serving per Monash University's Low FODMAP Diet App.
+We are just using ⅔ cup for four servings, so one serving contains well below the recommended amount for low FODMAP.

 Once the air fryer is preheated, I spray it with Paleo-compliant cooking spray (I prefer avocado oil cooking spray) and then add half of the breaded strips to the air fryer pan.
-I then gently spray the tops of the strips in the pan with cooking spray (no need to go spray-crazy here) and set the time to cook 6 minutes per side.
+I then gently spray the tops of the strips in the pan with cooking spray and set the time to cook 6 minutes per side.
 Repeat the same steps with the second half of the strips.

-The Dairy-Free Homemade Ranch Dressing recipe I posted a few weeks ago pairs perfectly with this salad.
-It acts as a “cooling agent,” a scientific term that I just made culinary, that contrasts extremely well with the spiciness of the buffalo sauce.
-A half batch is typically enough for this 4-serving salad; however, if you plan to use ranch dressing with other things (like my Air Fryer French Fries), make a full batch.
+The Low FODMAP Homemade Ranch Dressing recipe I posted a few weeks ago pairs perfectly with this salad.
+It acts as a "cooling agent," a scientific term that I just made culinary, that contrasts extremely well with the spiciness of the buffalo sauce.
+A half batch is typically enough for this 4-serving salad; however, if you plan to use ranch dressing with other things (like my Low FODMAP Air Fryer French Fries), make a full batch.
 To make things super easy the day-of, make the dressing the night before you make the salad.
-This also gives the flavours time to meld together, making an even yummier dressing.
+This also gives the flavors time to meld together, making an even yummier dressing.

 The veggie portion of the salad contains primarily FODMAP-free ingredients: romaine, carrots, red pepper, scallions (a.k.a. green onions, the green parts only).
 It also contains grape tomatoes which, according to Monash University, are low FODMAP at a serving up to 75 grams or 5 tomatoes.
 1 cup of tomatoes is about 200 grams, so 1 serving contains less than the maximum tolerable amount.

-Per my research, the two Paleo, low FODMAP hot sauces I would suggest using are 1) Louisiana Hot Sauce, which is a milder but respectfully-spicy hot sauce that I found locally at Save-on-Foods; and 2) Tobasco Original Hot Pepper Sauce, which is a spicier hot sauce for those who like heat, and I imagine can be found at any mainstream grocery store in North America.
-I like Tobasco in smaller amounts than this recipe calls for, so I typically go with the Louisiana Hot Sauce.
+Per my research, the two low FODMAP hot sauces I would suggest using are 1) Louisiana Hot Sauce, which is a milder but respectfully-spicy hot sauce that I found locally at Save-on-Foods; and 2) Tabasco Original Hot Sauce, which is a spicier hot sauce for those who like heat, and I imagine can be found at any mainstream grocery store in North America.
+I like Tabasco in smaller amounts than this recipe calls for, so I typically go with the Louisiana Hot Sauce.
 Both of these hot sauces contain only aged red peppers, salt and vinegar.

-Be aware that some people react poorly to food that’s spicy regardless of whether it is low FODMAP or not.
+Be aware that some people react poorly to food that's spicy regardless of whether or not it is low FODMAP.
 Be mindful of how your body reacts to spicy food and consult your doctor or dietitian before making this recipe if you have concerns about how your body might react.

 If you aren't concerned with FODMAPs, use Frank's RedHot Original Hot Sauce and skip the garlic-infused olive oil.
 This is what the original recipe calls for and is really good; however, Frank's is not low FODMAP as it contains garlic powder.